I’m done. I won’t ever make another New Year’s resolution. Never again.

 Why do flowers implement change in the spring?

 The energy of springtime is much better for metamorphosis and growth.
 When I talk about energy here, I’m referring to Qi, the weather, cosmology, and how all of this affects the human body.

 (On a side note, if you don’t believe that heavenly bodies can have an effect on something as small as a human, well then I think the moon and the oceans might disagree with you.)

 Anyway, January is not a great time for starting anew.
 We just finished a marathon of holidays, we’re exhausted, and everything in nature is retreating and restoring.

 Wait until spring.
 Start making changes in March or April, and then by next January, you’ll have a serious habit in place!

 So there you have it.
 New Year’s resolutions are well-intentioned, but ultimately unhelpful.
 There are better ways to create lasting change in our lives.

 Did I miss anything?
 Got any thoughts or comments to add?
 I’d love to hear from you in the comments below.Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.